Apple, Google build virus-tracing tech directly into phones | International

 States must choose whether they want to enable the Apple-Google system.
 If they do, iPhone users in those states will automatically be able to opt into the system without having to download an app.
 They'll be prompted with a notification asking if they consent to running the system on their phones.
 For people with Android phones, Google will automatically generate an Android app for public health agencies that phone users can then download.

+Some of the apps don't work as well once people travel across state borders, although a group of coordinating public health agencies is working to fix that by setting up a national server.
 The technology relies on Bluetooth wireless signals to determine whether an individual has spent time near anyone else who has tested positive for the virus.
-Both people in this scenario must be using the Google-Apple app.
+Both people in this scenario must have signed up to use the Google-Apple technology.
 Instead of geographic location, the app relies on proximity.
-The companies say the app won't reveal personal information either to them or their public health agency.
-Individuals who receive such proximity alerts will typically be offered testing and health advice to prevent potential future spread.
+The companies say the app won't reveal personal information either to them or public health officials.

+Individuals who receive such proximity alerts will typically be offered testing and health advice to prevent potential future spread of the virus.
+Maryland's Republican Gov. Larry Hogan, announcing the state's participation in the Apple-Google system at a press conference Tuesday, said it will help public health officials more quickly notify people of potential COVID-19 exposure and enhance existing efforts by health workers to trace the contacts of infected people.